vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Extensions/Calligraphy.md

 ## Overview

 Calligraphy provides a powerful and intuitive way to compose complex text structures in Swift.
-Whether you're building multi-line strings, generating code, or creating entire directory structures, Calligraphy offers a declarative API that makes your code more readable and maintainable.
+Drawing inspiration from SwiftUI's declarative approach, Calligraphy offers a familiar API design that will feel natural to SwiftUI developers.
+Whether you're building multi-line strings, generating code, or creating entire directory structures, Calligraphy's declarative API makes your code more readable and maintainable.

 The library is organized into three main areas: